silviot/edx-platform-wiki/Proposal:-Conventions-for-edX-REST-APIs.md

 An incomplete list of challenges (leaving authn/authz aside for now):

 1. Canonical entity representation (e.g. Course, User, Enrollment)
-2. Versioning
+2. Enabling third party additions
-3. Enabling third party additions
+3. Discovery (what mix of APIs are live on this particular edx-platform instance?)
-4. Discovery
+4. Versioning

 ### Big Open Questions